ArdentEmpiricist/enc_file/README.md

 # Enc-File
 Encrypt / decrypt files or calculate the HASH from the command line.
-Written in Rust without unsafe code.
-Warning: Don't use for anything important, use VeraCrypt or similar instead.
+Written in Rust without use of unsafe code.
+**Warning: Don't use for anything important, use VeraCrypt or similar instead.**

 ## Main menu:
 ```